 Detailed Description of Each "Level "

-Children usually begin at the syllable level and work up to connected speech level.
-Below is a detailed description of each level for parents.
+Children usually begin at the syllable level and work up to the connected speech level.
+Below is a detailed description of each level.

 First things first, a child has to be able to say the desired sound.
 The syllable level is usually the first step since all other speech demands are taken away.
 For example, if you are practicing /b/, start with “ba” or “ab.”
 Once the child can say the sound in syllables, move on to the word level.